rust-lang/rust-wiki-backup/Note-git-workflow.md

 In order to create a git submodule, follow this procedure:

 1. First we have to prepare the submodule.
-If the project is hosted on http://github.com, fork it into http://github.com/mozilla.
-Otherwise check it out and push it into http://github.com/mozilla.
+If the project is hosted on http://github.com, fork it so we can apply changes.
+Otherwise check it out and push it into http://github.com/mozilla/ or wherever.

 2. In the rust repository, create the submodule.
 Make sure that you specify a publicly accessible read-only url here, or else you may break the build for a non-rust developer: